ABOUT THE PROGRAMME

 Summer School

-The Summer School is a 1-week design workshop where students build on the research produced in the preparatory stage and develop a design for a bespoke printed flyer for the organisation, under the supervision of the project consultants.
-On the last day of the week 50 copies of the flyer will be printed at the facilities of the venue, and handed over to the organisations.
+The Summer School is a 1-week design workshop where students build on the research produced in the preparatory stage and develop a design for a bespoke poster for the organisation, under the supervision of the project consultants.
+On the last day the designs will be handed over to the organisations in PDF format.
+After the School the posters will be either displayed digitally on exterior screens or on advertising space around their area of operation for a duration of approximately one month.

-During the Summer School we will also host two to three lectures, open to students and participating organisations, covering social media and creative writing.
+During the Summer School we will also host lectures, open to students and participating organisations, covering social media and creative writing.

 The Summer School is free of charge to all participants.